mozman/ezdxf/docs/source/tutorials/arc_dimension.rst

     # line:
     dim = msp.add_arc_dim_cra(
         center=(5, 5),  # center point of the angle
-        radius= 7,  # distance from center point to the start of the extension lines start_angle=60,  # start angle in degrees
+        radius=5,  # distance from center point to the start of the extension lines start_angle=60,  # start angle in degrees
         end_angle=120,  # end angle in degrees
-        distance=3,  # distance from start of the extension lines to the dimension line dimstyle="EZ_CURVED",  # default angular dimension style
+        distance=2,  # distance from start of the extension lines to the dimension line dimstyle="EZ_CURVED",  # default angular dimension style
     )